About me

 • Radiative cooling

-• Artifitial intelligence and complex neural networks
+• Hardware for artificial intelligence and complex neural networks